 But on the bright side, everyone talks about the bad and very rarely about the good. eBay, Craigslist, the r/hardwareswap subreddit, you name it — they’ve all experienced thousands of fluid sales with no issues alongside a comparably small number of scams and faulty components.

-That said, eBay does offer avenues to recuperate your money if a sale turns out to be a nightmare through its “Money Back Guarantee” policy.
-The policy is a no-nonsense refund for faulty or broken items or those that don’t match the listing.
-If the seller tries to play hardball, then eBay steps in acting as an adjudicator with a tendency to side with the buyer.
+That said, eBay does offer avenues to refund your money in the case that the transaction proves problematic, all thanks to its “Money Back Guarantee” policy.
+This policy is a no-nonsense refund for faulty or broken items or those that don’t match the listing.
+If the seller tries to play hardball, eBay will step in and act as a mediator, and they usually tend to side with the buyer.

-Craigslist is more of a gamble given there’s no protection or insurance whatsoever, but you do get the convenience of proximity and the chance to inspect a card in person before committing to a purchase.
+Craigslist is more of a gamble given that there’s no protection or insurance whatsoever, but you do get the convenience of proximity and the chance to inspect a graphics card in person before making a purchase.

-A good rule of thumb is to consider each card individually rather than tarnish an entire point of sale as untrustworthy.
-Check seller ratings and feedback scores to get a general sense of how trustworthy a seller is and proceed with caution.
+A good rule of thumb is simply to judge every seller as an individual rather than letting a handful of bad apples paint an entire website as untrustworthy.
+Simply check the sellers’ ratings and feedback scores to get a general sense of just how reliable they are.

 How Much Should You Pay For A Used Graphics Card?

-The main aim of buying a used graphics card is to score a bargain or at least obtain a card that costs markedly more new.
+The main purpose of buying a used graphics card is to score a bargain or, at the very least, get your hands on a card that costs less than a brand new one.
 With this in mind, price acts as a deciding factor if all other considerations are ticked off.